leancodepl/corelibrary/README.md

 There may be more NuGets that are shared between projects that have not been identified yet.
 If you find one - report it.

-There's also problem with ASP.NET Core MVC - we want to have it up-to-date, but it has many, many packages that are not required for all of the project.
+There's also a problem with ASP.NET Core MVC - we want to have it up-to-date, but it has many, many packages that are not required for all of the project.
 Hence the `Mvc.targets` file that just binds the versions.
 Each package is responsible for referencing the required set of MVC-related packages.

 ### Using LeanCode packages in your project